lopezdsr/sql-query/sqlref/sql_reference.template.md

 The integer number can have a suffix denoting the type of integer number.
 There are three types of integer numbers:
 * `Y`: tiny integer number
 * `S`: small integer number
-* `L`: big integer number
+* `L`: large integer number

 For more information about data types, see [dataType](#dataType).

 <h4 id="DECIMAL_VALUE">Decimal Number</h4>

-A decimal number is the following:
+The following is a decimal number:
 * A sequence of at least one digit followed by a positive or negative exponent, for example, `10E2` represents integer `1000` and `1E-1` represents 0.1.
 * A decimal number, for example, `3.14`.
-* A decimal number followed by a positive or negative exponent , for example, `3.14E+3` represents `3140.00` or `3.14E-3` represents `0.00314`.
+* A decimal number followed by a positive or negative exponent, for example, `3.14E+3` represents `3140.00` or `3.14E-3` represents `0.00314`.

 The decimal number can have a suffix denoting the type of decimal number.
 There are two types of decimal numbers:
 * `D`: double decimal number
-* `BD`: big decimal number
+* `BD`: large decimal number

 For more information about data types, see [dataType](#dataType).

 <h3 id="STRING">String</h3>

-A *string* is a sequence of arbitrary characters including escaped characters, for example, `\t`, either enclosed in single quotation marks `'`, or double quotation marks, `"`.
+A *string* is a sequence of arbitrary characters that include escaped characters, for example, `\t`, either enclosed in single quotation marks `'`, or double quotation marks, `"`.
 To include any quotation mark characters in the string, they must be escaped as <code>\\\\\`</code> or `\\"`.